Frequently Asked Questions

 What should I do if I or a friend may have been sexually assaulted?

 Call 315-859-4000 to report a possible assault.
 The Hamilton College EMTs will help you or your friend get the care you need.
-A member of the counseling center staff is also on call 24/7.
-During the day you may call 315-859-4340 or after hours call 315-859-4000 and ask for the counselor on call.
-If you wish to pursue a complaint against the alleged perpetrator, or if you wish to discuss your options, you should consult with the College's Title IX Coordinator, who is Interim Senior Associate Dean of Students Lisa Magnarelli (315-859-4020).
+A counselor is available 24 hours a day, 7 days a week by calling 315-859-4340.
+If you wish to pursue a complaint against the alleged perpetrator, or if you wish to discuss your options, you should consult with the College's Title IX Coordinator, who is Senior Associate Dean of Students Lisa Magnarelli (315-859-4020).

 What should I do about preserving evidence of a sexual assault?

 Seek medical attention as soon as possible, before washing yourself or your clothing.
 For any major injuries, as well as a rape examination (Physical Evidence Recovery Kit), go to the Oneida Healthcare Center, 321 Genesee Street, Oneida, NY 13421.
 Physical evidence of a criminal sexual assault must be collected within 96 hours, though evidence can often be obtained from towels, sheets, clothes, etc. for much longer periods of time.
-The dean on call or another support person should accompany you to the hospital.
+A support person should accompany you to the hospital.
+You may consult with the Dean on Call (315-859-4000) if you need assistance.
 Having the evidence collected in this manner will help to keep all options available, but will not obligate you to any course of action.
 Collecting evidence can assist the authorities in pursuing criminal charges, should you decide later to exercise it.
 If you have changed clothing since the assault, bring the clothing you had on at the time of the assault with you to the hospital in a clean, sanitary container such as a clean paper grocery bag or wrapped in a clean sheet (plastic containers do not breathe, and may render evidence useless).
 If you have not changed clothes, bring a change of clothes with you to the hospital, if possible, as they will likely keep the clothes you are wearing as evidence.

 What should I do if I am uncertain about what happened?